kvarak/dnd/docs/_Classes/warlock.md

 The ritual takes 1 hour, during which all magic properties will be transferred into your pact weapon.
 The original weapon looses all magic and becomes a mundane weapon.
 You can't affect an artifact or a sentient weapon in this way.
 Whenever you perform this ritual, only the properties of the last weapon remain.

 ### Extra Attack
-Starting at 5th-level, you can attack with your pact weapon twice whenever you take the Attack action on your turn.
+You can attack with your pact weapon twice whenever you take the Attack action on your turn.

 ### Eldritch Arrows
 As a ***bonus action*** you can channel the magics of your cantrips into your pact weapon, empowering the next arrow fired.
 You may cast any of your single target cantrips through your pact weapon this way.
 If the arrow hits, the target is considered to be hit by the cantrip as well, dealing damage by both.
 If the cantrip aloows a save, it is considered failed.